DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 ## Cell Value Access

-In a common scenario with a simple data structure, you can associate a column with a row data field using the column's `name` field as shown in the following example:
+In a common scenario with a simple data structure, you can associate a column with a row field using the column's `name` field as shown in the following example:

 ```js
 const rows = [